lilyhoratio/node-api4-guided-import/notes.md

 - go to the "Overview" tab
 - once it is deployed, click on "Open App" on top right

+In terminal:

 heroku logs --tail
 npx heroku
 npx heroku logs -a appname --tail (install for this app) npm -i heroku

+In files:

+- added production key to knexfile.js

+add/commit/push